GregLtrnr/GregLtrnr/README.md

 # 💫 About Me:
-🔭 Working on dc.gg, released the august 5th.
+🔭 Working on dc.gg, released the august 5th of 2023.
 Almost 2000 users ! 🍾<br>🌱 Currently learning angular framework with ionic :) <br>💬 2 years Typescript Developer 🟦

 ## 🌐 Socials: